-Only a highly-experienced brain injury attorney can adequately help you recover damages related to medical treatment, lost wages, emotional distress and physical pain, physical therapy, and other medical services.
+Only a highly-experienced brain injury attorney can adequately help you calculate damages related to medical treatment, lost wages, emotional distress and physical pain, physical therapy, and other medical services.

 There are many benefits to hiring an attorney for your head injury case.
 An experienced traumatic brain injury lawyer can help you:

 All of these things are challenging for someone who is unfamiliar with the litigation process, let alone suffering from a debilitating brain injury.
 By hiring an attorney for your head injury case, you’ll have someone who understands the ins and outs of this process by your side from start to finish.

 Under Michigan law, in a negligence action, you have three years after the date of your injury to file.
 In a medal malpractice case, that time period is shortened to two years.
 However, if you’ve recently sustained a TBI, we recommend obtaining legal counsel as soon as possible.
 Our lawyers will ensure you don’t miss any deadlines.